equilibr/emexpr/README.md

 When a postfix operator is exactly the name of a user function with an arity of 1 that function is used for the operator.
 The default grammar does not support any other postfix operators.

 For example, this form can be used for implementing SI multipliers.
-Given user functions such as `K` and `M` that take a single parameter and multiply it by the correct power of 10, the expression `1 M - 900 K' should evaluate to 100,000.
+Given user functions such as `K` and `M` that take a single parameter and multiply it by the correct power of 10, the expression `1 M - 900 K` should evaluate to 100,000.

 ####  <a name="PrefixAsFunctions"></a>Prefix operators as functions